gbosto/DemoInstagramClone/README.md

 # Instagram Clone

 IOS instagram clone.
-Built with swift and firebase for demonstration purpose.
+Built with Swift and Firebase.

 The project is built with MVC architecture.
 The UI is created programmatically.
 The application has almost all core components of social media: